ioos/registry/README.md

 ### What happens then?
 * The URL is manually added to the Service Registry [collection source table](https://www.ngdc.noaa.gov/docucomp/collectionSource/list?&layout=fluid).
 It is listed as "submitted"
 * The "submitted" service metadata will be automatically harvested into a [test Web Accessible Folder (WAF)](http://www.ngdc.noaa.gov/metadata/published/test/NOAA/IOOS/).
 This harvest begins each evening around 1930 MT.
 * If successfully harvested, the test WAF is populated with an ISO metadata record by 0715 MT.
-The WAF is manually checked to verify the harvest has been successful.
+The WAF is manually checked, the next day, to verify the harvest has been successful.
 The service status is changed from "submitted" to "approved" in the collection source table.
-WHEN IS THE WAF MANUALLY CHECKED?
-WHAT IS SUCCESSFUL?
+Harvest is considered 'successful' when the metadata records appear in the */iso WAF and pass ISO 19139 schema validation.
 * The [production WAF](http://www.ngdc.noaa.gov/metadata/published/NOAA/IOOS/) in EMMA is automatically populated on day 3 (day after the status has been changed to "approved ") by 0715.
-* The [NGDC Geoportal] (http://www.ngdc.noaa.gov/geoportal/catalog/main/home.page) automatically harvests records from the WAF by 0900.
+* The [NGDC Geoportal] (http://www.ngdc.noaa.gov/geoportal/catalog/main/home.page) automatically harvests records from the WAF around 0900.
 * The [IOOS Catalog](http://catalog.ioos.us/) will automatically harvest records from the NGDC Geoportal every 8 hours.

 ![Registration process](https://raw.github.com/ioos/registry/master/doc/images/IOOS%20Harvest%20Process.png)